Billy Bishop Toronto City Airport: 1970s–1980s

-1990–present
+1990s–2010s

 In 1990, Air Ontario (later to become Air Canada Jazz) started operating regional airline service to Ottawa and Montreal.
 That year, City Express folded in bankruptcy.
 In 1994, Jazz built a new terminal, moving out of trailers.
 That year, the airport was renamed the Toronto City Centre Airport.

 The Toronto Harbour Commission made plans to expand the airport so as to achieve self-sufficiency, as it was dependent on subsidies from the City of Toronto and had transferred much of its land to the City in exchange for an ongoing subsidy.
 In 1992, the THC proposed to build a bridge to the airport for safety reasons and as an improvement, at a cost of CA$8 million.
 THC's plans were initially opposed by Toronto City Council, but after the THC threatened to close the airport, an agreement was reached.
 Council agreed to a bridge on condition of continuing the 'no jets' ban, and that it not be built with Toronto tax dollars.
 After the City of Toronto was amalgamated, the plan was re-opened and a tunnel proposed instead, but the new Toronto City Council approved a bridge in 1998.

 In 1999, the THC was renamed the Toronto Port Authority (TPA).
 The Authority was expected to manage the port more like a business.
 A review of the airport operations concluded that the airport "is not sustainable and will likely lead to continued financial losses."
 Passenger volumes had declined to 140,000 annually from a peak of 400,000 in 1987.
 The consultants concluded that if services were upgraded to include small jets, that possibly 900,000 passengers could be carried annually by 2020.
 The report proposed a CA$16 million bridge and CA$2 million in runway upgrades.
 A bridge was started but cancelled by Toronto City Council in 2003.
-By 2005, the airport recorded only 68,000 flights annually, down from a historic high of 800,000 in 1987.
+By 2005, the number of landings and take-offs at the airport was 120,000 annually.
+This was a decrease from a high of 240,000 in 1962, and 198,000 in 1987.
 The only carrier operating at the airport was Air Canada affiliate Air Canada Jazz, operating flights between Toronto and Ottawa.